GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 The inherent ability of such networks to process an arbitrary number of channels allows for the leverage of recordings from several microphones.
 The convolutional kernels are responsible for combining this information.
 Hirvonen et al. @hirvonen_classification_2015 are among the first to apply the #acr("CNN") to #acr("SSL").
-Multiple works adopting a similar approach have followed, trying to learn from different types of input features @chakrabarty_broadband_2017 @adavanne_sound_2019 @tan_sound_2021.
+Multiple works have followed, adopting a similar approach and trying to learn from different types of input features @chakrabarty_broadband_2017 @adavanne_sound_2019 @tan_sound_2021.

 Primarily used in the #acr("NLP") community, *#acrpl("RNN")* are a popular choice for processing sequential data and time series in general.
 They can inherently propagate information along a sequence to leverage global context to perform a task.